- J.D., Stanford Law School, 1989

 Michael Heller is Lawrence A. Wien Professor of Real Estate Law at Columbia Law School and has served as the school’s vice dean for intellectual life.
-He writes and teaches on private law theory, with a focus on property and land use.
+He writes and teaches on private law theory, with a focus on property, contract, and land use.

-Prior to joining the Columbia faculty, Heller taught at the University of Michigan Law School where he received the L. Hart Wright Award for excellence in teaching.
-Heller has been a visiting professor at University of California, Los Angeles, School of Law and the New York University School of Law; visiting lecturer at Yale Law School; fellow at the Center for Advanced Study in the Behavioral Sciences; term member of the Council on Foreign Relations, and Olin Senior Fellow at Columbia.
-In the early 1990s, Heller worked at the World Bank on post-socialist property law transition.
-He clerked for the Honorable James R. Browning of the 9th U.S. Circuit Court of Appeals.
+Prior to joining the Columbia faculty in 2002, Heller taught at the University of Michigan Law School where he received the L. Hart Wright Award for excellence in teaching.
+Heller has been a visiting law professor at UCLA and NYU; visiting lecturer at Yale Law School; fellow at the Center for Advanced Study in the Behavioral Sciences; and term member of the Council on Foreign Relations.
+In the early 1990s, Heller worked at the World Bank on post-socialist legal transition.
+He clerked for the Honorable James R. Browning of the U.S. Court of Appeals for the 9th Circuit.

-- The Choice Theory of Contracts (with Hanoch Dagan), Cambridge University Press, 2017
+- The Choice Theory of Contracts (Intro available on SSRN) (with Hanoch Dagan), Cambridge University Press, 2017

 - Commons and Anticommons (editor, with original introduction, 2 volumes), Edward Elgar Publishing, 2010

 - The Gridlock Economy: How Too Much Property Wrecks Markets, Stops Innovation, and Costs Lives (Intro available on SSRN), Basic Books (2008, paperback 2010; Korea edition with an original forward, 2009; China, 2009; Taiwan, 2010; Thailand, 2011)